HewlettPackard/c-spiffe/utils/README.md

 # Util

-The Utils module is composed by generarl utility functions.
-Most used interally by the lib.
+The Utils module is composed by general utility functions.
+Most used internally by the lib.